 Using contact lenses with optical instruments, such as a telescope or binoculars, will depend on your degree or type of astigmatism and how satisfied you are with wearing contacts.

 The downside of wearing contacts is that your eyes can feel tired at the end of the day.
-If you intend viewing at night, an option is to take them out a few hours before dark and wear glasses until its time for viewing the night sky.
+If you intend to observe the sky at night, an option is to take the contacts out a few hours before dark and wear glasses until it’s time to view the night sky.

 If you wear glasses, eyepieces with long eye relief might suit you better as they are designed to give you more comfort when using a telescope.